 6. Where can I meet your dogs?
 Do you have a facility?

 No, we are a completely foster based rescue.
 We do not have a brick and mortar shelter.
-You can meet dogs every Saturday from 12pm-3pm at Howl to the Chief, 733 8th Street SE.
+You can meet dogs every Saturday and Sunday from 12pm-2pm at Howl to the Chief, 733 8th Street SE.
 Once an application is submitted, we will arrange a private meet and greet.